wifesunsdev0111/react-hasura/README.md

-## react-check-auth
+## hasura-react

-`react-check-auth` is a tiny react component that helps you make auth checks declarative in your react or react-native app.
+`hasura-react` is a tiny react component that helps you make auth checks declarative in your react or react-native app.

 This component uses [React 16's new context API](https://reactjs.org/docs/context.html) and is just ~100 LOC.
 It can also serve as a boilerplate for getting familiar with using the context API to pass information from a parent component to arbitrarily deep child components.